Ardelyx Inc. (ARDX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Ardelyx Inc. (ARDX) by analysts is $5.75, which is $2.65 above the current market price.
-The public float for ARDX is 183.78M, and at present, short sellers hold a 5.76% of that float.
-On February 28, 2023, the average trading volume of ARDX was 6.72M shares.
+The average price suggested by analysts for ARDX is $5.75, which is $2.63 above the current market price.
+The public float for ARDX is 183.78M, and currently, shorts hold a 5.50% of that float.
+The average trading volume for ARDX on March 03, 2023 was 6.70M shares.

 ARDX’s Market Performance